2012 Acura RL Performance

 Acceleration and Power

-While some competitors offer more gears, critics don’t complain about the RL’s six-speed automatic transmission.
+While some competitors have more gears, critics don’t complain about the RL’s six-speed automatic transmission.
 According to the EPA, the 2012 Acura RL gets 17/24 mpg city/highway.

 - "Could use more power." -- Car and Driver